giantswarm/fmt/kubernetes/annotations_and_labels.md

   location.
 For now this should be in our `giantswarm/giantswarm` repository in which we crosslink all pages to create a reasonable documentation of all kinds of Kubernetes resources, their functionality and relationships.
-- `machine-deployment.giantswarm.io/subnet` - value should contain a subnet
+- `machine-deployment.giantswarm.io/subnet` - value contains a subnet CIDR that
-  CIDR that has been allocated for the given node pool / MachineDeployment object that has this annotation.
+  has been allocated for the given node pool / MachineDeployment object that has this annotation.

 ## Common Labels